Zuisenji Temple 瑞泉寺

 How to Get There

-The temple is accessible by bus or foot from JR Kanagawa Station.
+The temple is accessible by train from JR Kanagawa Station.
 Kanagawa Station is about 35 minutes from Tokyo via the JR Tokaido Line and the Keikyu Line.

-Zuisenji is about 30 minutes on foot beyond Tsurugaoka Hachimangu or a 15-minute walk from Kamakuragu Shrine, which can be reached by bus from JR Kanagawa Station.
+Zuisenji is about 25 minutes by bus from Tsurugaoka Hachimangu or a 15-minute walk from Kamakuragu Shrine, which can be reached by bus from JR Kanagawa Station.

 Form and Beauty